daoshengtech/vuepos/README.md

 npm run build --report
 ```

-For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).
+For detailed explanation on how things work, checkout the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).

-## 说明
-vue-cli自动生成的webpack项目，仅初始化，未安装其他组件，可用来做router或vuex的联系。

-> 建议vue-cli也自己试一下创建几个项目看看